mihailthebuilder/fluffnet-front/README.md

 Frontend for a web app that can predict whether an image has something fluffy in it.
 Go...

-- [here](https://github.com/mihailthebuilder/fluffnet) for info and source code on the backend
+- [here](https://github.com/mihailthebuilder/fluffnet) for info and source code on the Flask backend that stores the predictive model
 - [here](https://mihailthebuilder.github.io/fluffnet-front) for the live site

 ## Table of contents